ChickPhilA/ChickPhilA/README.md

 * I love Charlie Burg and am among the top 0.1% of his listeners on Spotify (ask me about my music taste!)
 * I keep a spreadsheet of all coffee shops I go to and rate them
-* I used to eat a bowl of tonkotsu ramen every week when I was still in community college
+* I used to eat a bowl of tonkotsu ramen every week when I was still in community college (always stay hydrated!)

 📧 For professional opportunities/inquiries, please email me at pmanio@uci.edu or maniophillipe@gmail.com